Sequence-Based Target Coin Prediction for Cryptocurrency Pump-and-Dump: Target Coin Prediction

 \section{Target Coin Prediction}

-Based on observations in the previous section, we present a sequence-based neural network to leverage the relationship between a channel's historical pumped coins and the target coin.
+Inspired by our analysis, we in this section present a sequence-based neural network to leverage channels' historical coin selection information to predict the target coin.
 We also identify and address the coin-side cold-start problem to further improve the performance.